-\begin{IEEEbiography}[{ }]{Luis Miralles-Pechuán} is currently an assistant Lecturer in TU Dublin.
-He also worked as a full-time researcher/lecturer at University Panamericana in Mexico for more than three years.
-He decided to start a PhD in 2012 on creating new approaches within the Online Advertising world.
-During his PhD, he got familiar with ML and he published a good number of papers on topics related to how to apply ML to online advertising.
-After finishing his PhD, he worked in postdoc levels I and II in CeADAR, UCD and there, he published in the Digital Forensic conference and we won the prize for the best student paper.
-Currently, his favourite topic is how to apply Reinforcement Learning to fight the COVID-19 pandemic and to plan the containing levels considering both the public health and the economy.
-Lastly, he has expertise in human activity recognition and in generalised zero-shot learning (GZSL) and applying machine learning to improve the accessibility of the websites. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Luis Miralles-Pechuán} is currently an Assistant Lecturer at Technological University Dublin.
+He obtained his Ph.D. and Bachelor in Computer Science at the University of Murcia (Spain).
+He worked as a full-time researcher/lecturer at University Panamericana in Mexico for more than three years.
+He decided to start a Ph.D. in 2012 on creating new approaches within the Online Advertising world.
+During his Ph.D., he got familiar with ML and he published a good number of papers on topics related to how to apply ML to online advertising.
+After finishing his Ph.D., he worked in postdoc levels I and II in CeADAR, University College Dublin, and there, he won the prize for the best student paper at the Digital Forensic conference.
+Currently, his favourite topic is how to apply Reinforcement Learning to fight the COVID-19 pandemic and to plan the containing levels considering both public health and the economy.
+Lastly, he has expertise in human activity recognition and generalised zero-shot learning (GZSL) and applying machine learning to improve the accessibility of websites. \end{IEEEbiography}